ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 Within the Stave's `/palette` sub-bundle, there are prototypes for Symbols which function within this Stave.

 The basic Symbol prototype contains:
+* `/name` : provides the name of the object prototype for later lookup.
 * `/type` : "symbol" or "group"
 * `/graphic` : the graphic drawing element defaults (to be described later)
 * `/mapping` : `/param`, `/set` and `/get` functions.